-John Richardson takes over as cornerbacks coach for the Wyoming Cowboys in 2014.
-He coached the North Dakota State cornerbacks in 2012 and `13.
-He has been a member of the NDSU staff since 2009, spending the 2009 and `10 seasons as a student assistant before becoming a graduate assistant coach in 2011.
-During his time on the NDSU coaching staff, the Bison won three consecutive national titles in 2011, `12 and `13.
+John Richardson took over as cornerbacks coach for the Wyoming Cowboys in 2014 and will serve in that same role in 2015.
+He coached the North Dakota State cornerbacks in 2012 and ‘13.
+He was a member of the NDSU staff since 2009, spending the 2009 and ‘10 seasons as a student assistant before becoming a graduate assistant coach in 2011.
+During his time on the NDSU coaching staff, the Bison won three consecutive national titles in 2011, ‘12 and ‘13.

 From 2011 through 2013, Richardson helped NDSU to a 43-2 (.956) overall record and a 22-2 (.917) Missouri Valley Football Conference (MVFC) mark on way to its three consecutive FCS national titles.
 The 2013 NDSU squad became the first undefeated (15-0) FCS National Champion since Marshall went 15-0 to win the 1996 title.
 That 15-0 record by the Bison also set a North Dakota State school record.
 NDSU extended its winning streak to 24 consecutive games with the 2013 FCS Championship.
 That tied both the FCS and NDSU records for consecutive victories.
 The University of Pennsylvania set the FCS record of 24 consecutive wins from 1992-95.
 Montana later tied the record from 2001-02.
 The NDSU record was originally set from 1964-66.

 As a coach at North Dakota State in 2011, ‘12 and ‘13, Richardson helped the Bison rank No. 1 in the nation in scoring defense for three consecutive seasons, holding opponents to only 12.7 points per game in 2011, 11.5 points per game in 2012 and only 11.3 points per game in 2013.